luciaychen/Calculator/README.md

 # calc.py
-A simple scientific calculator developed as part of a Python course I took.
+A simple scientific calculator I developed as an assignment for a Python programming course.
 Runs in Python 3.